OCB7D2D/OcbElectricityButtonsPush/README.md

 ### Download and Install

-Simply download here from GitHub and put into your A20 Mods folder:
+Simply [download here from GitHub][1] and put into your A20 Mods folder:

 - https://github.com/OCB7D2D/ElectricityButtonsPush/archive/master.zip

 ## Changelog

+### Version 0.5.1

+- Fixed description in localization
+- Automated deployment and release packaging

 ### Version 0.5.0